 After each short 15 to 25 minute lecture that I often give, students will do "Practice in Class" questions and problems.
 Each practice assignment must be labeled in a box like this "PC 10/4/15".
 There is a 15 % deduction for work that is not labeled properly.
 The clear label allows me to grade the work efficiently.
-Unfinished PC problems must be finished at home.
+Occasionally PC assignments started in class will not be finished in class.
+In those cases, the work must be finished at home the same day (and are thus due the next day).

-b) Practice at Home (PH assignments)
+b) Practice at Home (PH assignments) are 200 to 300 points each

 These will be assigned either in class or by email and are due at the stated due date.
 (Usually I give these assignments at least 36 hours before they are ;due.
 The assignments are labeled like this "PH 10/9/15".
-The label must be placed in a box. (seewebsite for sample).
+The label must be placed in a box. (see sample).
 There is a 15 % deduction for work that is not labeled.
 The clear label allows me to grade the work efficiently.